CURENT/ams/docs/source/modeling/example.rst

 Examples
 ========

-One example is provided to demonstrate descriptive dispatch modeling.
+One example is provided to demonstrate descriptive scheduling modeling.

 DCOPF
 ----------